Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Abstract ## {#Abstract}

    This document presents the DASH-IF Live Media Ingest Protocol Specification.
    Two protocol interfaces are defined.
-The first, interface 1, CMAF ingest, is based on fragmented MPEG-4 as defined by the common media application track format (CMAF).
+The first, interface 1, CMAF ingest, is based on fragmented MPEG-4 as defined in the common media application track format (CMAF).
    The second interface is based on MPEG DASH and HLS.
    Both Interfaces use the HTTP POST Method to transmit media objects from the ingest source to the receiving entity.
 Examples of live streaming workflows using these protocol interfaces are also presented.
 The protocol interfaces also support carriage of timed metadata and timed text.
    Guidelines for redundancy and failover are also included.

 ## Copyright Notice and Disclaimer ## {#CopyRights}